oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### CRUD

-Adding is_external boolean field to audit_log with a default value of *false* Adding deleted boolean field to audit_log with a default value of *false* Adding vendor varchar field to audit_log with a default value of *oVirt* [1] Adding custom_event_id integer field to audit_log with a default value of *-1* [2]
+Adding deleted boolean field to audit_log with a default value of *false* Adding vendor varchar field to audit_log with a default value of *oVirt* [1] Adding custom_event_id integer field to audit_log with a default value of *-1* [2]